-Launching 1 July 2025, the Support at Home program will replace the current Home Care Packages (HCP) and Short-Term Restorative Care programs.
-It introduces an 8-tier classification system, offering more targeted support based on clinical needs.
+Since 1 November 2025, the new Support at Home program has officially replaced the former Home Care Packages (HCP) and Short-Term Restorative Care programs.
+The shift brought in an 8-tier classification system that delivers more targeted support based on each person’s clinical needs.

 Understanding the $78K Funding Level